What is GreyNoise?

 Accessing the data

-You can access the GreyNoise data right now with our experimental front end or by accessing our alpha API.
+You can access the GreyNoise data right now with our front end.
 If you're a researcher who is interested in working with our data sets, we'd love to hear from you via email or on Twitter.
-If you need access to bulk data or have interest in a commercial license, contact us at email@example.com.
+If you need access to bulk data or have interest in a commercial license, contact us at firstname.lastname@example.org.

 Thanks for checking out this debut blog post, and please don't hesitate to reach out to me directly via my personal Twitter if you have any questions or concerns.